Azure4StudentQSTemplates/azure-quickstart-templates/101-machine-learning-create/GettingStarted-kubs.md

 As you can see, it's deploying.

-After a couple of minutes, voilà, you have your **Azure Bot Service** deployed.
+After a couple of minutes, voilà, you have your **AKS Cluster** deployed.

 ![Screen](./images/azportaldeploy3.png)

 Go to the Resource and check your Cluster.

 **p.s.: It's pretty easy to create resources on Azure, right?
 But if you are the sort of IT guy that always loves automation, here is the surprise.
-Just click on the button below and it will automatically deploy Azure Bot Service through the Azure Portal.**
+Just click on the button below and it will automatically deploy AKS Cluster through the Azure Portal.**

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2201-aks%2Fazuredeploy.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>